 The principal objective of this KMP is to support the ongoing viability of the Plateau population in a highly fragmented and working farmland landscape.
-This area traditionally supported Big Scrub vegetation, but is now identified as an area of State Significant agriculture.
-As part of the agricultural history of the site, eucalypt windbreaks were planted during the 1980's which now support up to 30% of Ballina's koala population.
+This area traditionally supported Big Scrub vegetation and is additionally identified as an area of State Significant Agriculture.
+As part of the agricultural history of the area, eucalypt windbreaks were planted during the 1980's.
+These windbreaks now support up to 30% of Ballina's koala population.